technology-research/redis-research/deps/hiredis/README.md

 and a reply object (as described above) via `void **reply`.
 The returned status can be either `REDIS_OK` or `REDIS_ERR`, where the latter means something went wrong (either a protocol error, or an out of memory error).

-The parser limits the level of nesting for multi bulk payloads to 7.
-If the multi bulk nesting level is higher than this, the parser returns an error.

 ### Customizing replies